 - A diet high in red meat or high-fat dairy products

 Most prostate cancers are first found during screening with a prostate-specific antigen (PSA) blood test and or a digital rectal exam (DRE).
-Early prostate cancers usually don’t cause symptoms, but more advanced cancers are sometimes found because of symptoms they cause.
+Early prostate cancers usually don’t cause symptoms, but more advanced cancers are sometimes found because of symptoms they cause, such as bone pain.

 Prostate Specific Antigen (PSA) blood test

 Most healthy men have PSA levels under four nanograms per milliliter (ng/mL) of blood.
 The chance of having prostate cancer goes up as the PSA level goes up.